 - 29 CFR 1910.1000 Table Z-1 contains permissible exposure limits for various chemicals.

 - Provide appropriate ventilation to reduce chemical concentration levels in the air.

 - Provide PPE as appropriate to prevent eye and skin contact.
 [29 CFR 1910 Subpart I]

 - Use respiratory protection when necessary to further reduce exposure and protect employees.
 [29 CFR 1910.134]

 - Implement appropriate maintenance procedures and work practices designed to prevent or minimize exposure.
 Provide proper training for maintenance and other affected personnel.

-Occupational Health Guidelines for Chemical Hazards.
+- Occupational Health Guidelines for Chemical Hazards.
 US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 81-123, (1981, January).
 Provides a table of contents of guidelines for many hazardous chemicals.
 The files provide technical chemical information, including chemical and physical properties, health effects, exposure limits, and recommendations for medical monitoring, personal protective equipment (PPE), and control procedures.

 - Dermal Exposure

 - Medical and First Aid